HomeNewsSafety & EducationThree pulled from water after Poor Knights launch sinks

 Written by

-A 28-foot launch went down near the Sugar Loaf Rocks at the Poor Knights Islands this afternoon, triggering a multi-agency rescue that ended safely for all three people on board.
+A 28-foot launch went down near the Sugar Loaf Rocks at the Poor Knights Islands this afternoon, triggering a public and multi-agency rescue that ended safely for all three people on board.

 As water flooded into the vessel, the crew worked through their evacuation checklist, getting lifejackets on before going into the water themselves.